 The Patient and Family Advisor Program, within the Office of Patient Experience, is comprised of patient and family volunteers to serve as members of improvement teams.
 Our mission is to partner with patients and family members to transform The MetroHealth System by ensuring the patient's voice is heard.
 The MetroHealth System Patient and Family Advisor (PFA) program includes more than 60 patients and family members.
-Collectively, PFAs logged more than 400 volunteer hours in 2016.
+Collectively, PFAs log more than 400 volunteer hours annually.

 The success of MetroHealth’s PFA program has been recognized nationally by the Institute for Patient and Family Centered Care (IPFCC) and The Beryl Institute.
 PFAs serve on committees and work on projects covering a wide range of topics including improvements in safety, quality, processes and environmental design.
 PFAs have been involved in more than 70 committees, projects and speaking engagements in the past year.

 Get more details about the Patient and Family Advisor Program.

 If you are a patient or family member interested in becoming a Patient and Family Advisor, please contact [email protected]

 The Patient and Family Advisory Council - Using Personal Experiences to Improve Patient Experience

 Every month, MetroHealth’s Patient and Family Advisory (PFA) Council meets to help identify the greatest concerns of patients and their family members.

 The PFA Council, which includes patients, family members of patients and MetroHealth employees, provides feedback on current initiatives and processes, reviews instructional materials, and generates new ideas to improve the patient experience.
 MetroHealth’s Dr. Julie Sterbank, DO, chairs the PFA Council.
 “Hearing from patients and family members directly gives all of our staff a great perspective on health care from the patients’ point-of-view.
 And that makes us better caregivers.”